hopsoft/hopsoft.github.io/_posts/2013-08-30-understanding-pointers.md

 ## Expressing it with Code... specifically [Golang](http://golang.org/)

 First we'll make some statements about our exotic car scenario in English.
-Then we'll then express the same statements using with Go.
+Then we'll then express the same statements with Go.

 > A blueprint exists for building exotic cars.